ristiisa/pocketrgb-et/README.md

 ## Why make this?

 In 1996, The original Pocket Monsters Red and Green were released.
 Later that Year, Pocket Monsters Blue was released as well.
-In the west, 2 years later, Pokémon Red and Blue were released, using the updated Pocket Monsters Blue as the base engine.
-A Pokémon game with Pocket Monsters Blue's wild data was never released in Japan.
-This caused a multitude of changes in the International releases of Red and Blue.
-This ROM hack serves to create English Versions of those Japanese releases, the closest as possible.
+In the west, 2 years later, Pokémon Red and Blue were released, using the updated Pocket Monsters Blue as the base engine, while using Red and Green's wild data.
+Meaning Pokémon game with Pocket Monsters Blue's wild data was never released in the west.
+This caused a multitude of changes and a few errors in the International releases of Red and Blue.
+This ROM hack serves to create English Versions of those Japanese releases, with names and imagery maintained.

 ## What's changed?